 The coffee is then ground to produce a specific taste for the blend, the size of the grind determines the flavours that will be released.
 Different coffee machines require different size coffee grinds.

-Packing the coffee bean into a coffee bag
+Packing the Ground Coffee into a Coffee Bag

 The coffee is now ready to be packed.
 Coffee bags require a unique packing technique.
 Ground coffee is dispensed in 10 gram portions, into a specially designed coffee bag made from bio-web.
 Each coffee bag is then individually wrapped to maintain freshness.